smcameron/spent-time/README.md

 The final height of the pixel is the minimum height given from all points.
 Iterate and combine as you please.
 </blockquote>

+<p>Worked on my nanogenmo program quite a bit.
+I think there's no
+escaping that its output will be an incoherent mess.
 <p>
 <hr>
 <b>Wed Nov  1 13:20:56 PDT 2017</b>